kubos/kubos/docs/apis/kubos-hal/index.rst

 =======================

-The Kubos HAL module provides a hardware abstraction layer for the common hardware interfaces found on cubesats.
+The Kubos HAL module provides a hardware abstraction layer for the common hardware interfaces found on CubeSats.
 The interfaces provided span across the different hardware platforms supported by KubOS.

 For Linux devices, the `Linux sysfs <https://en.wikipedia.org/wiki/Sysfs>`__ interface already provides some abstraction away from the hardware interface.
-In this instance, the Kubos HAL creates further abstraction, removing the need for the user to learn the intricacies of Linux system calls.
+The Kubos HAL creates further abstraction, removing the need for the user to learn the intricacies of Linux system calls.